FAQs

 No. Co-location is optional.

-mechanisms.
+Kore projects can support a strategy of distributed deployments and, where applicable, PPA structures.
 The right approach depends on your reporting, market rules, and offtake strategy.

 -